 Our lease positions are managed by CEPM under the management services agreement, with assistance from contract landmen.
 The landmen provide assistance with management of our current lease positions, acquisitions of new leases, permitting for drilling and laying pipelines as well as negotiating agreements with landowners for the use of their property.
-The land administration function is currently led by a CCG employee.
+We have hired a landman in Oklahoma and our entire land administration function is currently led by a CCG employee.
+We administer, with assistance from CEPM under the management services agreement, the concession in Osage County, Oklahoma.